Griffins Hill Retreat yoga and food blog

 By Frank Jesse

 A lot of people tell me they dislike pranayama (breathing) and restorative classes.
 They’d rather be doing active classes full of dynamic poses.
-But there is a lot of benefit to not doing, and just being.
+But there are a lot of benefits to not doing, and just being.
 We do so much in our busy lives!
 I’m not quite sure why people want their yoga classes to be always actively challenging as well.
-Of course, when we are doing poses actively, it can be easier to focus and to still the mind – which is the main purpose of yoga.
+Of course, when we are doing poses actively, it can be easier to focus and to still the mind, which is the primary purpose of yoga.

-However when we are asked watch our breath or do poses with a lot of supports and hold them for an extended time, it is challenging on a different level.
-Many people find they are easily distracted and wonder at the benefits of these so called quieter practices.
+However, when we are instructed to watch our breath or do poses with a lot of supports and hold them for an extended time, it is challenging on a different level.
+Many people find they are easily distracted and wonder at the benefits of these so-called quieter practices.

 There are many aspects to the way our body and mind works that are so subtle and easy to overlook.
-Practicing pranayama and the restorative poses help us to become more aware of ourselves and to reach even deeper levels of stillness, higher levels of concentration, and to appreciate that there is more to life than always being active, or striving for an external goal.
-Below I provide two sequences the first showing four postures suitable for beginners and should take about 20 minutes to complete.
+Practising pranayama and the restorative poses help us to become more aware of ourselves and to reach even more profound levels of stillness, higher levels of concentration, and to appreciate that there is more to life than always being active, or striving for an external goal.
+Below I provide two sequences, the first showing four postures suitable for beginners and should take about 20 minutes to complete.

 More experienced yogis can extend the sequence as below if time permits (Approximately one-hour practice)